Hazard (song): Video synopsis

 The music video opens with the protagonist cutting his hair by the side of a creek.
 Suddenly the ghost of a woman is seen hovering over the creek.
 Several older men are seen teasing the protagonist as a child with his mother in the background.
 Mary is depicted as having features very similar to those of the protagonist's mother.
 The town's sheriff is shown taking photographs of the couple and following one or both of them in his vehicle.

 The protagonist goes to see Mary but catches her making love to an unidentified person as the police car arrives.
-He remembers a time in his childhood when he sees his mother committing adultery.
+He remembers a time in his childhood when he saw his mother committing adultery.
 In present time, the protagonist flees the scene, leaving his scarf behind.

 Mary is at the river, with a look of surprise on her face, then she appears to be lying in water.
 The next morning several people assist in arresting the male character in connection with her disappearance.

 While in the interrogation room, the protagonist is shown a white cloth, which the sheriff identifies as the item used to strangle Mary.
 He then denies that he and Mary were romantically involved.
 He remembers himself as a child seeing his father leave his mother for another woman.
 He remembers running out of a burning house.

-Locals are shown vandalizing the male character's home, breaking its windows and setting fire.
-He cannot be proved guilty so the sheriff drops him off at his ruined home.
+Locals are shown vandalizing the male character's home, breaking its windows and setting a fire.
+He cannot be proved guilty so a sheriff's deputy drops him off at his ruined home.
 A woman walking by covers her young son's eyes.
 The protagonist leaves town by hitchhiking.
-He remembers the girl saying to him: "You know, everyone says that I should be afraid of you.
-But I am not."
+He remembers the girl saying to him: "You know, everyone thinks I should be afraid of you.
+But I'm not."